Easy-to-read medicine information about the meningococcal vaccine – what it is, when it is given and possible side effects.

 People aged 13–25 years in a close-living situation

-- From 1 December 2019, meningococcal ACWY vaccine (Menactra®) is funded for people aged 13–25 years in their first year of living in a boarding school hostel, tertiary education hall of residence, military barracks or prison.
+- People aged 13–25 years who are entering within the next 3 months, or in their first year of living in, a boarding school hostel, tertiary education hall of residence, military barracks or prison.

-- Eligible individuals will be able to receive the meningococcal ACWY vaccination up to 3 months before entering a boarding school hostel, tertiary education hall of residence, military barracks or prison close-living situation.
+Those who qualify can make an appointment with their primary care provider to receive the Menactra vaccination up to 3 months before entering a boarding school hostel, tertiary education hall of residence, military barracks or prison close-living situation.

 How effective is meningococcal vaccine?